-The Faculty Research and Creative Activity Committee ("FRCAC") should be composed of two faculty members from each college (except the College of Graduate Studies, University College, and the Honors College) and four at-large faculty members.
+The Faculty Research and Creative Activity Committee ("FRCAC") should be composed of two faculty members from each cohort and five at-large faculty members.
 The Vice Provost for Research and the Director of Sponsored Programs should serve as ex-officio members.
 The Assistant Vice Provost, Institutional Effectiveness, Planning, and Research, a representative of the Information Technology Division, and a representative of the Division of University Advancement should serve as consultants to the committee.
 Authority to approve or disapprove grants recommended by the committee should rest with the College of Graduate Studies.

 The charge of the FRCAC is to make recommendations for awarding grants in a manner that will: (1) stimulate and encourage research, creative activities, and other scholarly activities; (2) provide limited funding to assist in the dissemination of information on scholarly projects; (3) provide funding to initiate sponsored projects; (4) encourage new faculty members to be active in research and creative activity; and (5) encourage professional growth and development.
 The FRCAC also makes recommendations for recipients of the Outstanding Research Awards and the Outstanding Creative Activity Award.